theAgingApprentice/IndiaTable/README.md

 - **Serial Upload** (`esp32dev`) - For new devices or when OTA is unavailable
 - **OTA Upload** (`esp32dev-ota`) - For wirelessly updating existing devices

+Each environment is independent, allowing you to choose the upload method at compile time without errors or conflicts.

 ##### Serial Upload (New Devices)

 Use this method for brand new ESP32 devices or when OTA is not available.